Delft AI Toolkit

 - Visual Authoring with nodes in the Unity3D authoring environment

 - Raspberry Pi + Arduino (we may transition to the Adafruit Crikit for RPi once we have a chance to evaluate it - this would eliminate the need for the Arduino)

 - Motors, servos, sensors, LEDs, microphone, speaker, camera, etc.

-Each of these has a codebase, and includes a range of libraries.
-We are using and helping create an improved version of the open source xNode Unity asset
+Each of these has a codebase, and includes a range of open source libraries.